kandekore/WordpressSharepointFetch/README.md

 You can download a copy of the plugin from here [this link.](https://wpsharepointfetch.wordpresswizard.net/)

 • You create the document in Word
+• Download the .docx file and save as a .html document
+• Upload the the .html to share point
+• Zip and upload the images folder to the plugin
+• Add a shortcode on the page of where you want to display the doc

 ## License